 In January 2011 the Minerals and Secondary Aggregate Technical Group (MSATG) was established.
-Comprising representatives from the Islands minerals industry, Department of Economic Development (DED) and Department of Infrastructure – Planning and Building Control (DOI), the remit of the MSATG was to identify and discuss technical aspects of minerals planning, and to present a technical report to advise the drafting of the minerals and waste policies and proposals.
+Comprising representatives from the Islands minerals industry, the then Department for Economic Development (DED) and Planning and Building Control - (DOI), the remit of the MSATG was to identify and discuss technical aspects of minerals planning, and to present a technical report to advise the drafting of the minerals and waste policies and proposals.

 The MSATG held eight meetings between January and September 2011, during which they identified, and discussed, a broad range of technical minerals issues, and made a series of recommendations to advise policy preparation.
 The issues, summary of discussions and recommendation have now been compiled into the MSATG Technical Report.

 The purpose of the Technical Report is to advise:

 - the development of policies, proposals and planning policy guidance for the winning and working of minerals, and restoration and aftercare of former mineral workings

 - the need for, production, and management of, recycled and secondary aggregates, and